Camera-Pose Robust Crater Detection from Chang'e 5: Related Works

 \section{Related Works}

 There exists significant literature describing the creation and evaluation of \glspl{cda} under different operating conditions~\cite{tewari2023, Woicke2018-lg, DeLatte2019-ye, Salamuniccar2008-oy}.
-Typically, \glspl{cda} focus on detecting lunar or Mars craters, towards the goal of increasing completeness of crater catalogues of these planetary bodies \cite{Benedix2020, Lee2021, AliDib2020}.
-As such, many \glspl{cda} use \glspl{dem} or \glspl{dtm} as input, as this data is free from variation due to lighting or view angle \cite{tewari2023}.
-However, for optical navigation, crater detection from a \gls{dem} or \gls{dtm} is constraining as these maps require many measurements to be accurately defined~\cite{LRO-Dataset}.
+Typically, these algorithms aim to increase the completeness of crater catalogues on planetary bodies such as the Moon or Mars by automating detection \cite{Benedix2020, Lee2021, AliDib2020}.
+As such, many \glspl{cda} use \glspl{dem} as input, as this data is free from variation due to lighting or view angle \cite{tewari2023}.
+However, for optical navigation, crater detection from a \gls{dem} is constraining as these maps require many measurements to be accurately defined~\cite{LRO-Dataset}.
 Hence, for optical navigation, it is preferable to detect craters from optical imagery.

 \glspl{cda} using real optical imagery are relatively less explored.
 Yang et al.\ applied 7 \glspl{cda} to an optical imagery dataset collected from the \gls{lro} \gls{nac}, demonstrating state-of-the-art detection performance of 86.97\%$F_1$-score with a Faster R-CNN architecture~\cite{CraterDaNet}.
 Mao et al.\ applied a Dual U-Net architecture to optical imagery collected from the \gls{lro} Wide-Angle Camera, in addition to a \gls{dem}, demonstrating that this additional data source leads to with improved performance as compared to 4 \glspl{cda} using only the \gls{dem}~\cite{DualUNet}.
 While these \glspl{cda} predict from optical imagery, again their relevance to optical navigation is questionable as images are reconstructed mosaics and strictly nadir-pointing~\cite{Robinson2010}.